-Most successful applicants to medical school have spent several years preparing.
+Most successful applicants to medical school have spent several years preparing to apply.
 The following information will assist you in planning your path to becoming a physician.
-The Association of American Medical Colleges also has a wealth of information.
+The Association of American Medical Colleges also offers a wealth of information.

-The pre-health advisors at your undergraduate institution are usually a great source of information and you are strongly encouraged to work with them.
-If you are an undergraduate at UW-Madison, then we recommend that you contact the Center for Pre-Health Advising.
+Pre-health advisors at your undergraduate institution are typically great sources of information, and we strongly encourage applicants to work with them.
+If you are an undergraduate at UW–Madison, we recommend that you contact the Center for Pre-Health Advising.

 Exploration of medical careers

 There are many different professions available in health care.
-To effectively answer the question, "Why medicine?" it is important to explore whether becoming a physician is the right profession for you.
+To effectively answer the question, "Why medicine?" it is important to explore directly whether becoming a physician is the right profession for you.

 Develop your personal qualities and skills

 The best letters of recommendation are from senior faculty who know you well.
-This rarely happens by taking just a single course and requires you to have experiences with faculty in the lab, seminar courses and other settings throughout your undergraduate years.
-Planning early whom you may ask for a letter allows a mentor to really get to know you.
-Mentors can provide you with the kind of letter that may sway the committee’s decision because of their depth of knowledge and the enthusiasm that they have for you as a mentee.
-Not every letter needs to be of this caliber but successful applicants typically have one or two letters from faculty mentors who know them well.
+This rarely happens by taking just a single course.
+Often, it requires you to engage in experiences with faculty mentors in laboratory settings, seminar courses, and similar environments throughout your undergraduate years.
+It is helpful to invest time, thought, and scholarly commitment to your relationship with your mentor.
+Mentors can provide a letter that may inform the committee’s decision due to the depth of knowledge and the enthusiasm that they have for you as a mentee.
+Not every letter needs to be of this caliber, but successful applicants typically have one or two letters from faculty mentors who know them well.

-Interviewing involves skills which can be learned.
-To develop confidence and prepare for your interview, practice answering some anticipated questions out loud with a friend or mentor can help you be confident and prepared during your interview.
+Interviewing involves skills that can be learned.
+To develop confidence and prepare for your interview, practice answering some anticipated questions out loud with a friend or mentor.
 This allows you to organize your thoughts and tell your story coherently.
-A practice interviewer can also observe and give you feedback about idiosyncrasies that you may exhibit but of which you are not aware.
+A practice interviewer can also observe and give you feedback.

-Writing is also a skill that can be learned.
-Reading essays that others have written can give you ideas for the wide variety of approaches that applicants use and the topics that they tend to discuss in their personal statements.
-The Admissions Committee finds it most useful to find out about you as a person rather than just having you reiterate your achievements.
+Writing your personal statement is also a skill that can be learned.
+Reading essays that others have written can illustrate the wide variety of approaches that applicants use and the topics that they tend to discuss in their personal statements.
+The Admissions Committee finds it most useful to find out about you as a person rather than reviewing a reiteration of your achievements.

-It is usually helpful to have a couple of people read your personal statement when you are done.
-One may be a friend or family member who reads it for its overall message and grammatical correctness.
-The other should be a faculty member or someone with experience reading applications who can give you feedback as a reviewer.
+It is usually helpful to have two or three people read your personal statement when you are done.
+One may be a friend or family member who reviews it for its overall message and grammatical correctness.
+Another might be a faculty member or someone with experience reading applications who can give you feedback as a reviewer.
 Finally make sure you have someone copyedit your essay (and entire application) for spelling, grammar, and language use.

 Life and work experiences

-Longitudinal experiences over the course of years are given greater weight than any single event.
-Do not underestimate the value that the Admissions Committee may place on non-medical experiences such as work, athletics, or military service.
-They can show such things as self-reliance, determination, and altruism which are all valuable characteristics in future physicians.
-Showing the ability to balance your education with your other interests is also important.
+Longitudinal experiences over many years are given greater weight than a single event.
+The Admissions Committee places great value on non-medical experiences such as work, athletics, and military service.
+Such experiences can demonstrate traits such as self-reliance, determination, and altruism, which are all valuable characteristics in future physicians.
+Showing the ability to balance your formal educational pursuits with your other interests is also important.
 It demonstrates maturity and the organizational skills that will be invaluable to you as a medical student and physician.

-We tend not to favor any single type of major and view your undergraduate years as your time to explore multiple interests and potential careers.
-Our Admissions Committee may view an unusual major as someone bringing diversity to a class in which a major in a scientific field is the norm.
+We tend not to favor any single type of major.
+We view your undergraduate years as your time to explore multiple interests and potential careers.
+Our Admissions Committee may potentially view an unusual major as a means of bringing scholarly diversity to a class in which a major in a scientific field is the norm.
 Doing well in your most recent upper-level courses (post-baccalaureate or graduate courses if you are returning to school), whatever your major, is viewed as evidence of your academic ability and maturity as you prepare for medical school.

 Plan when to take the MCAT